INDUSTRY

 Differences Between ICU Nurses and ER Nurses

-So, let’s poke fun at some nurse personality differences…
+ICU and ER nursing appeals to vastly different personalities and work-style preferences.
+So, let’s poke fun at some nurse personality differences:

 1. Work Style

-ER nurses thrive in chaos.
-ICU nurses detest chaos.
+ER nurses thrive in chaos, while ICU nurses detest chaos.
 When it comes to the work environment, the two specialties can seem like opposite worlds.

 ER Nurses have personalities that work best amid a storm of disorganization.
 It’s very hard to stress out an ER nurse.
 Because of the chaotic flow, ER nurses rely massively on teamwork and intuition.
 Ratios can be tough to manage, depending on who walks in the door, and these nurses run around like lives depend on it…and they do.

-ICU Nurses on the other hand, typically operate like well-oiled machines and wouldn’t have it any other way.
-ICU nurses appreciate shifts that are structured, organized, and allow them to perform their work without hiccups.
+ICU Nurses, on the other hand, typically operate like well-oiled machines and wouldn’t have it any other way.
+ICU nurses appreciate shifts that are structured and organized and allow them to perform their work without hiccups.

 2. Organization (or Lack Thereof)